 This opportunity has brought a huge amount of excitement and smiles to our youth.
 Online instruction during the latter part of the school year did not provide enough one-on-one human connection for many of our youth.
 These lessons with Youth Music Project allow our youth to receive individual attention and support from an adult while learning a new and fun skill.

-This has been a great activity to keep engaging our youth, especially those who are elementary aged, they are still eager and curious to learn new things, but have not had many opportunities during this pandemic.
-Over the summer they have also been bored at home, and most have not had regular schedules to follow as activities like in-person summer camps have been canceled.
+This has been a great activity to keep engaging our youth, especially those who are elementary-aged; they are still eager and curious to learn new things but have not had many opportunities during this pandemic.
+Over the summer, they have also been bored at home, and most have not had regular schedules to follow, as activities like in-person summer camps have been canceled.
 This music lesson provides some structure and has given them something tangible to look forward to each week.
-Learning an instrument and playing music provides our youth a space and time to focus on themselves and eases the stress they may be experiencing during COVID-19.
+Learning an instrument and playing music provides our youth space and time to focus on themselves and eases the stress they may be experiencing during COVID-19.

 *** the video below was kindly edited by our volunteer Aline Vieitez.